/ terms

 Free minutes and plans

-The free tier includes 5 minutes of voice time per calendar month, measured in wall-clock seconds while a session is active.
-When you hit the cap, sessions stop minting until the counter resets on the first of the following month.
+When you hit the monthly cap, the extension stops starting new sessions until the counter resets on the first of the following month.

-Paid plans with larger quotas are coming.
+Paid plans with larger active-minute quotas are coming.
 When they ship, the price, limits, and billing terms will be listed at install time and on this page.
 We will not silently start charging the free tier.

 Reasonable use